DataDog/dogstatsd-python/README.md

     # Import the module.
     from statsd import statsd

-    # Optionally, configure the target.
-These are the default values.
+    # Optionally, configure the host and port if you're running Statsd on a
-    statsd.host = 'localhost'
+    # non-standard port.
-    statsd.port = 8125
+    statsd.connect('localhost', 8125)

     # Increment a counter.
     statsd.increment('page.views')